devdogio/sci-fi-ui/README.md

 	The uGUI Sci-Fi UI Design for Unity - now free and open-source!
 </h3>
 <p align="center">
-	Sci-fi UI Design for uGUI was originally developed by Devdog and was sold for years at $40 on the <a href="https://assetstore.unity.com/publishers/3727">Unity AssetStore</a>.
+	Sci-fi UI Design for uGUI was originally developed by Devdog and was sold for years at $40 on the <a href="https://assetstore.unity.com/publishers/3727">Unity Asset Store</a>.
 </p>

 <hr>